-Only neat and clean Bobby Lawrence Karate approved uniforms are permitted at the tournament.
-Competitors should wear a black t-shirt underneath their uniform.
-Shoes are permitted in the demo team events, but may only be worn in forms events (including weapons forms, empty-hand forms, and power karate) when a doctor's note is presented in the pit (or in the ring, if the group is called directly to the ring).
+Shoes are not permitted to be worn on the mat unless a doctor's note is presented in the pit (or in the ring, if the group is called directly to the ring).
 One of the judging criteria is the weapon formation of the foot, which is impossible to see if the competitor is wearing shoes.